-Our Board has elected for the Company to be treated as a "controlled company" under NASDAQ's corporate governance rules, and, as a result, the Company is not required to comply with the corporate governance rules of NASDAQ requiring: (i) a majority of independent directors on our Board of Directors, (ii) an independent compensation committee and (iii) an independent corporate governance and nominating committee.
+Our Board has elected for the Company to be treated as a "controlled company" under NASDAQ's corporate governance rules and, as a result, the Company is not required to comply with the corporate governance rules of NASDAQ requiring: (i) a majority of independent directors on our Board of Directors, (ii) an independent compensation committee and (iii) an independent corporate governance and nominating committee.
 Our Board of Directors has elected not to comply with the NASDAQ requirement for a majority of independent directors on our board and an independent corporate governance and nominating committee because of our status as a controlled company.
 We do comply with the requirement for an independent compensation committee.
 Our Board elected not to comply with the requirement for a majority of independent directors on our Board because of our stockholder voting structure.
 Under the terms of our Amended and Restated Certificate of Incorporation, the holders of the Company's Class B Common Stock have the right to elect up to 75% of the members of our Board and there is no requirement that any of those directors be independent or be chosen independently.

-Our Board has determined that each of the following non-employee directors is "independent" within the meaning of the rules of NASDAQ and the SEC: Messrs.
-Vincent Tese, David E. Van Zandt, Carl E. Vogel and Dr. Leonard Tow.
-In making the determination as to the independence of each director, the Board considered all relationships between that director and the Company and its affiliates.
-In reaching its determination with respect to Mr. Tese, the Board considered the fact that he serves as an outside director of Madison Square Garden Sports Corp. (formerly The Madison Square Garden Company and referred to as "MSG Sports") and Madison Square Garden Entertainment Corp. ("MSG Entertainment") and determined that this relationship is not material and that Mr. Tese is independent.
-The Board is comprised of 33% independent directors.
+Our Board has determined that each of the following non-employee directors and director nominee is "independent" within the meaning of the rules of NASDAQ and the SEC: Messrs.
+Vincent Tese, David E. Van Zandt, Carl E. Vogel, Joseph M. Cohen and Dr. Leonard Tow.
+In making the determination as to the independence of each director and director nominee, the Board considered all relationships between that director, or director nominee, and the Company and its affiliates.
+In reaching its determination with respect to Mr. Tese, the Board considered the fact that he serves as an outside director of Madison Square Garden Sports Corp. ("MSG Sports") and Madison Square Garden Entertainment Corp. ("MSG Entertainment") and determined that this relationship is not material and that Mr. Tese is independent.
+In reaching its determination with respect to Mr. Cohen, the Board considered the fact that he serves as an outside director of MSG Sports and previously served as a director of MSG Networks from 2020 until its merger with MSG Entertainment in July 2021.
+The Board determined that these relationships are not material and that Mr. Cohen is independent.
+The Board is currently comprised of 33% independent directors.